-A-line: An A-line silhouette is characterized by a fitted waist and/or hips, and a skirt that gradually flares out to create an “A” shape.
+A-line: An A-line silhouette is characterised by a fitted waist and/or hips, and a skirt that gradually flares out to create an “A” shape.
 An A-line cut flatters most figures, and is especially flattering for bottom heavy figures.

 Appliqué: An appliqué is an embellishment that is applied to the surface of a fabric that is either embroidered or beaded, rhinestones, or sequins.

 Asymmetrical: An asymmetrical neckline or hemline is not identical on both sides.
 As a neckline, an asymmetrical cut will accentuate the shoulders, collarbone, and neck.

 Ball gown: A formal evening gown that is characterised by a full, voluminous skirt and fitted bodice.
 This silhouette is feminine and classic.

 Basque Waist: A basque waistline is also known as a dropped-V waist which elongates the torso with its low U or V shape.
 This waistline is flattering for most body types, but it does accentuate the hips.

 Boning: Boning is the rigid part of the corset-bodice which gives the contouring shape and keeps the fabric from wrinkling.
 The term “boning” derives from it being originally made out of whalebone.
 It is usually made from polyester, nylon, plastic, or steel nowadays, and it is sewn directly into the garment to preserve the shape.

 Bust Line: The fullest part of the upper body in dress measurements.
 To accurately measure the bust line, you should measure around the chest with the arms comfortably at the sides.